 In fact, they have been interested in the topic for years!
 We did a variation of this activity a couple of years ago with natural loose parts, but now they are older and ready for the next step.

-Ready to make a few constellations?!
+Ready for a fun constellation game?!
 Here’s what you’ need:

 - Stones- You can get creative with this!
 Try acorns in the fall or flowers in the spring and summer.